betterscientificsoftware/bssw.io/Events/Workshop.SE4Science19.md

 - Event Website:
 http://se4science.org/workshops/se4science19/

-The International Workshop on Software Engineering for Science builds connections among the communities of software engineers and computational scientists.
+The International Workshop on Software Engineering for Science provides a venue for the software engineering and research software communities to discuss issues relevant of common interest.

 **Description:**